Helping women-led businesses grow

 - The WES Ecosystem Fund is an investment of up to $85 million over five years that will provide not-for-profit organizations with the resources to support women entrepreneurs.
 These projects could support skills development to put more women entrepreneurs in sectors where they're under-represented or build capacity at incubator and accelerator programs.

 The WES Ecosystem Fund application is now closed for submissions.
 The deadline was November 22, 2018 23:59 PST.
+Funding decisions are expected to be announced in Spring 2019.

 - The Women Entrepreneurship Fund is a two-year, $20-million commitment to invest directly in women-led businesses to help them grow and reach new markets.
 Funding is available for product and service development, inventory management, technology improvements and other projects supporting scale up, expansion and growth.